Robust Forecasting for Robotic Control: A Game-Theoretic Approach: Problem Formulation

 For clarity, we introduce the following compact notation for this cost---$\finalgamecost{\paramforcaster}{\paramadversary}$ is the final overall cost $J\left(\mathbf{u}, \hat{\mathbf{u}}, \futuregt, \futurepred ; x_{0} \right)$ with fixed parameters $\paramforcaster$ and $\paramadversary$.
 The total cost depends on the controller and forecaster parameters via controls $\mathbf{u}$ and $\hat{\mathbf{u}}$ and the forecast $\futuregt$.
 Importantly, the controller's parameters $\paramcontroller$ are determined \emph{implicitly} as the solution to the aforementioned optimal control problem, for each choice of $\paramadversary$ and $\paramforcaster$.
 Therefore, we may focus our attention on optimizing only the forecaster and the adversary parameters.
 Having defined the information flow in our robotic system, we now formalize the problem addressed in this paper. \begin{problem}[Adversarially-Robust Control] Given a forecaster $\forecaster$ and an adversary $\adversary$, solve the min-max problem: Specifically, we aim to find a saddle point of \cref{eq:prob_robust_against_adversary} in which the order of the minimum and maximum does not matter. \end{problem}

 In \cref{problem:robust_against_adversary}, the adversary is trying to maximize the overall control cost \cref{eq:prob_robost_cost} by perturbing the original past $H$ measurements, $\history$ \cref{eq:prob_forward}.
 In contrast, the forecaster is trying to minimize the overall cost, \cref{eq:prob_robost_cost}, by forecasting the future $F$ measurements, $\futurepred$ \cref{eq:prob_forward}.
-Intuitively, this problem captures how to find a forecaster that is robust to adversarial perturbations for the purposes of reliable robotic decision making.
+Intuitively, this problem captures how to find a forecaster that is robust to adversarial perturbations for reliable robotic decision-making.